SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 In this section, we'll take a look at how to use the OpenTelemetry API with the [Solace PubSub+ OpenTelemetry Integration For Solace JCSMP API](https://mvnrepository.com/artifact/com.solace/solace-opentelemetry-jcsmp-integration).
 We'll start with a simple Publisher application that publishes messages on the `solace/tracing` topic and update it to produce spans for various operations to enable context propagation at the edges.

-The related file can be found in the following directory `solace-dt-demo/manual-instrumentation/jcsmp-publisher/src/main/java/com/solace/samples/Publisher.java`
+The related file can be found in the following directory from the [solace-dt-demo](https://github.com/TamimiGitHub/solace-dt-demo) repo `solace-dt-demo/manual-instrumentation/jcsmp-publisher/src/main/java/com/solace/samples/Publisher.java`

 After initializing the tracer in the `JcsmpTracingUtil.java` class we use _SolaceJCSMPTextMapGetter_ to extract existing context from the message